The CIA and cycling

 The impact of climate change on cycle touring

 Did I get the title sequence wrong?
 Quite obviously, what we should be most concerned about is the impact of our activities on climate change.
 Climate change is man-made, real, speeding up and is frankly terrifying.
 Still, for the purposes of this post, I’ll focus on the impacts of climate change on cycle touring.
-Is … Read more
+Is climate … Read more

 Making a good Op Snap report